FoxIDs Control

 }

-is for the Control API.
+The access_token is used to call the Control API.

 // NuGet package: ITfoxtec.Identity